 - Tone: The most expensive and highly demanded emeralds generally have a Medium to medium-dark tone, which means they are neither too light nor too dark.

-- Saturation: The saturation of the best quality emeralds is characterized by a vivid, pure green color.
-This gemstone generally has very few to no overtones.
-This means their green color is intense and is not muted by other colors like gray or yellow.
+- Saturation: The best-quality emeralds exhibit a vivid, pure green colour.
+This gemstone generally has very few, if any, overtones.
+This means their green colour is intense and is not muted by other colours like grey or yellow.

 When it comes to the quality of emeralds generally, the Light-colored emeralds are considered less valuable, even if they're eye-clean.
-On the other hand it is believed a rich, deep green can dramatically increase the price of the gem, even if the stone has visible inclusions.
+On the other hand, it is believed that a rich, deep green can dramatically increase the price of the gem, even if the stone has visible inclusions.
 Therefore, you should always examine emeralds under natural light.
-Artificial lighting can exaggerate or mute the true color of the emeralds.
+Artificial lighting can exaggerate or mute the emeralds' actual colour.

 Clarity of Emeralds

-Clarity of an emerald is also an important factor to consider before buying a genuine gemstone.
-Emeralds are known to contain few visible inclusions inside their structure, which is called "jardin," which is the French word for garden.
-A completely clear emerald is difficult to find, and they command heavy prices in the market.
+The clarity of an emerald is also an essential factor to consider before buying a genuine gemstone.
+Emeralds are known to contain few visible inclusions within their structure, which is called "jardin," the French word for garden.
+A completely clear emerald is challenging to find, and they command heavy prices in the market.

 When buying, look for emeralds that are:

-- Eye-clean and have no major inclusions visible to the naked eye.
+- Eye-clean and have no prominent inclusions visible to the naked eye.

 - Free from inclusions that affect durability, like deep surface cracks.